Hong Kong Braces For More Protests

 Earlier, he told reporters: “Civil disobedience is the plan.”

-Hong Kong’s biggest circulating newspaper, the Apple Daily, gave the student’s demands front page prominence in Thursday morning’s edition.
+Hong Kong’s biggest circulating newspaper, the Apple Daily, gave the students’ demands front-page prominence in Thursday morning’s edition.
 Several versions of the ultimatum have been widely spread online.

 Millions of people took to the streets on the last two Sundays to voice their opposition to proposed legislation that would allow criminal suspects to be sent to mainland China for trial.
 Hongkongers fear that Beijing would use the extradition law as a political weapon to silence critics and dissidents, destroying the city’s cherished freedoms.

-Hong Kong’s top official, Chief Executive Carrie Lam, suspended the bill on Saturday after a June 9 march that organizers say was attended by a million people—but an estimated two million people still took to the streets on Sunday to call for her resignation, a full retraction of the bill, declassification of a June 12 protest as a “riot” and for rioting charges to be dropped against all protesters.
+Hong Kong’s top official, Chief Executive Carrie Lam, suspended the bill on Saturday after a June 9 march that organizers say was attended by a million people—but an estimated two million people still took to the streets on Sunday to call for her resignation and the bill’s full withdrawal.

 Others turned out to mourn a man who plunged to his death Saturday night after unfurling an anti-extradition banner from the roof of a luxury mall.
 The man, surnamed Leung, is being hailed as a martyr to Hong Kong’s freedom movement.